Readri205/MS3_Plant_Manager/README.md

    - V40.3 Add validation and required for plantid image load
    - V40.4 Add heroku mobile search error details to readme
    - V40.5 Add trefle filter checkbox for at least one check
+   - V40.6 Add scriptjs code lines to table for filter search
 ***